MicrosoftDocs/dynamics365smb-docs-pr.en-ca/business-central/warehouse-how-to-move-items-in-advanced-warehousing.md

 ---
-title: Move Items in Advanced Warehouse Configuration
+title: How to Move Items in advanced warehouse configurations | Microsoft Docs
-description: This topic explains how a senior employee can arrange moving items in advanced warehouse configurations - applicable to locations with directed put-away and pick.
+description: In advanced warehouse configurations, that is, locations with directed put-away and pick, warehouse movements between bins are performed by a senior employee preparing warehouse movements in the movement worksheet and then creating the warehouse movements for warehouse employees to perform.
 author: SorenGP
+ms.service: dynamics365-business-central
-ms.topic: conceptual
+ms.topic: article
 ms.devlang: na
 ms.tgt_pltfrm: na
 ms.workload: na
 ms.search.keywords: ''
-ms.date: 06/24/2021
+ms.date: 04/01/2020
 ms.author: edupont
-ms.openlocfilehash: b0550524262425502d8510d99137b4f2a7a6785b
+ms.openlocfilehash: 4b6e9c03e93f055ccdc4066df56db5d53027852a
-ms.sourcegitcommit: ef80c461713fff1a75998766e7a4ed3a7c6121d0
+ms.sourcegitcommit: a80afd4e5075018716efad76d82a54e158f1392d
 ms.translationtype: HT
 ms.contentlocale: en-CA
-ms.lasthandoff: 02/15/2022
+ms.lasthandoff: 09/09/2020
-ms.locfileid: "8139192"
+ms.locfileid: "3779570"
 ---
 # <a name="move-items-in-advanced-warehouse-configurations"></a>Move Items in Advanced Warehouse Configurations
 In advanced warehouse configurations, that is, locations with directed put-away and pick, warehouse movements between bins are performed by a senior employee preparing warehouse movements in the movement worksheet and then creating the warehouse movements for warehouse employees to perform.